Introduction to the class rules

 B - The stern transom may be partially or fully open, however the sides must still be the full height.

-C - Slots for foils are OK.
+C - Slots for fins are OK.

 must be above the 10" line